REACH: Europe's Chemical Regulation Takes Off?

 Body Burden

 It's a story that few American newspapers have written about.
-Not the Washington Post, or the New York Times.
-The Los Angeles Times wrote about it back in 2005.
-The Milwaukee Journal Sentinel wrote a piece, as did a Pittsburgh paper.
-But chemical trade journals have been actively worrying the subject of the European Union's REACH (Registration, Evaluation,Authorization and restriction of CHemical substances) chemical legislation for the last few years, publishing hundreds of articles on the subject.
-Chemical companies have sent lobbyists to speak in the European Union parliament.
-And the United States ambassador to the European Union has exerted significant resources to fight the legislation.
+Not the Washington Post, not the New York Times.
+The Los Angeles Times last wrote about it back in 2005.
+The Milwaukee Journal Sentinel wrote one article, as did a Pittsburgh paper.
+But chemical trade journals have been prolific on the subject, actively worrying about the European Union's REACH (Registration, Evaluation,Authorization and restriction of CHemical substances) chemical legislation for at least the last few years.

-The REACH legislation changes the load of regulatory oversight, putting the impetus on companies to produce evidence of a chemical's safety profile, rather than burdening government regulatory agencies with the ever unwieldy task of monitoring all chemicals and creating safety profiles for them.
+The REACH legislation changes the load of regulatory oversight, putting the impetus on companies to produce evidence of a chemical's safety profile, rather than burdening government regulatory agencies with the increasingly unwieldy task of monitoring and creating safety profiles for all the chemicals.
+REACH, albeit diluted from its original form, due to lobbing, went into effect in June, 2007.

 The U.S. and chemical companies lobbied aggressively to thwart passage of REACH.
 Chemical Week reported as much September 17, 2003: